Blissymbols: Towards the international standardization of the script

 Blissymbolics was used in 1971 to help children at the Ontario Crippled Children's Centre (OCCC, now the Holland Bloorview Kids Rehabilitation Hospital) in Toronto, Ontario, Canada.
 Since it was important that the children see consistent pictures, OCCC had a draftsman named Jim Grice draw the symbols.
 Both Charles K. Bliss and Margrit Beesley at the OCCC worked with Grice to ensure consistency.
 In 1975, a new organization named Blissymbolics Communication Foundation directed by Shirley McNaughton led this effort.
 Over the years, this organization changed its name to Blissymbolics Communication Institute, Easter Seal Communication Institute, and ultimately to Blissymbolics Communication International (BCI).

 BCI is an international group of people who act as an authority regarding the standardization of the Blissymbolics language.
 It has taken responsibility for any extensions of the Blissymbolics language as well as any maintenance needed for the language.
 BCI has coordinated usage of the language since 1971 for augmentative and alternative communication.
-BCI received a licence and copyright through legal agreements with Charles K. Bliss in 1975 and 1982.
+BCI received a license and copyright through legal agreements with Charles K. Bliss in 1975 and 1982.
 Limiting the count of Bliss-characters (there are currently about 900) is very useful in order to help the user community.
 It also helps when implementing Blissymbolics using technology such as computers.

 In 1991, BCI published a reference guide containing 2300 vocabulary items and detailed rules for the graphic design of additional characters, so they settled a first set of approved Bliss-words for general use.

 The Standards Council of Canada then sponsored, on January 21, 1993, the registration of an encoded character set for use in ISO/IEC 2022, in the ISO-IR international registry of coded character sets.

 After many years of requests, the Blissymbolic language was finally approved as an encoded language, with code zbl, into the ISO 639-2 and ISO 639-3 standards.